FelixNg21/rtsp-object-detection/README.md

+# Update (Feb 16, 2026)
+As Wyze now locks RTSP access behind their subscription service, it is now no longer possible to use [docker-wyze-bridge](https://github.com/mrlt8/docker-wyze-bridge) or any of the forks to expose an RTSP stream for any Wyze cams.
+This project has come to a close.

 # Object Detection on RTSP Stream or Video File

 This project aims to re-enable some of the features that Wyze has moved behind their subscription service.